-Agent Deployment Details: rwsoda301c1n1.example.com ▲ Remote Prerequisite Check Details ample.com:/u01/app/gc_inst/em/EMGC_OMS1/sysman/agentpush/2015-03-19_16-17-23-PM/logs/ rwsoda301c1n1.example.com/remote_prereg.log Status Error Cause Prerequisite Check Name Are the required packages installed on the current Is the software compatible with the current operating Checking for sufficient disk space in the Inventory W) Checking for write permissions on the inventory.
+Agent Deployment Details: rwsoda301c1n1.example.com ✓ Remote Prerequisite Check Details mple.com:/u01/app/gc_inst/em/EMGC_OMS1/sysman/agentpush/2015-03-19_16-17-23-PM/logs/ rvsoda301c1n1.example.com/remote prereq.log Prerequisite Check Name Status system?
+Are the required packages installed on the current Is the software compatible with the current operating Checking for sufficient disk space in the Inventory W Checking for write permissions on the inventory.
 Checking TimeZone settings...
 Checking Agent Base Directory Ownership...
 Checking for port availability and hostname validity...
 Checking old Oracle Home existence in the inventory...
 Is the host name valid?
 Is the installation base directory or the agent home already registered with the inventory?

 Can the host communicate with the OMS using HTTP(5)?
 Does the Privilege Delegation tool exist on the remote .
-Either set the "oracle.sysman.prov.agentpush.enablePty" property to true in quiretty" flag is set in the sudoers the remote host, and as a result, r will not be able to run sudo over Do you have the privileges to run as root using the Privilege Delegation tool? the sudoers rie.
+Either set the "oracle.sysman.prov.agentpush.enablePty" property to true in the "\u00edadleware\u00d3\u00f3\u00f3\u00edas The "requiretty" flag is set in the sudoers file on the remote host, and as a result, the user will not be able to run sudo over